Racism in Muslim communities

-Racism in the Muslim world is a source of concern for people of color, particularly for Muslims of color.
-Black Muslims throughout the world report that racism is practiced against them by Arab Muslims, Asian Muslims, white Muslims, and other non-Black Muslims.
-In white-dominated countries such as the United States, the United Kingdom, Canada, and Australia, black Muslims and other Muslims of color may experience structural discrimination that White Muslims do not experience.
-In predominantly Arab Muslim countries, racism against Black Muslims and Asian Muslims is often ubiquitous.
-The oppression of Black Muslims in the Arab Muslim world is deeply connected to the long legacy of the Trans-Saharan slave trade and the Indian Ocean slave trade.
+Racism within the Muslim world is a source of concern for people of color, particularly for Black Muslims and other Muslims of color.
+Black Muslims throughout the world report that they face racism from other Muslims who are of Arab, Asian, white, or other non-Black backgrounds.
+In countries where white people form the demographic majority, white Muslims may enjoy certain privileges over their non-white counterparts, including preferential treatment within the Muslim community, although both white Muslims and Black Muslims may be used in a tokenistic way in institutional settings to emphasize the supposed diversity of a Muslim organization.
+In Arab-Muslim majority countries, racism against Black Muslims and Asian Muslims, especially South Asian Muslims, is often ubiquitous.
+Racist attitudes and oppression perpetrated in the Arab-Muslim world against Black people is deeply connected to the long legacy of the Trans-Saharan slave trade, the Red Sea slave trade, and the Indian Ocean slave trade.

 Issues

 In Western societies, both white Muslims and Black Muslims may be used in a tokenistic way in institutional settings to emphasize the supposed diversity of a Muslim organization.
 White Muslims may be strategically placed "on the front stage for advertisement purposes".
 Black Muslims in France report that they are tokenized for diversity purposes in predominantly non-Black Muslim spaces that do not truly value or include Black Muslim voices.